The Final Solution

 ![]() |

-Jews await selection - life or death, though they don't know it - at Auschwitz Birkenau |
+Jews await selection - life or death, though they don't know it - at Auschwitz Birkenau. |

 4. Humiliation

 Part of the sadistic glee with which the captors exercised their power was derived from the humiliation they could inflict on people they identified with various past humiliations against themselves or people they knew.
 Foreign occupation of the Rhineland under the Treaty of Versailles?
 A global Jewish stab-in-the-back plot to rob good Aryans of their dignity.
-Perhaps they lost their savings or home in the hyper-inflation of the 1920s - blame the Jewish bankers.
+Perhaps they lost their savings or homes in the hyperinflation of the 1920s - blame the Jewish bankers.
 Or, maybe their family business went under or their stocks tanked during the recent Great Depression - those darned Jews who control finance.
 Lost their job, lost a court case before a Jewish judge, saw a Jewish child do better at school than theirs, saw them dress differently, observed them buy more stylish clothes or not eat what they ate - there is an unlimited supply of fuel for hatred if you want to blame others who are different for your own misfortune.

 You hear the same kinds of things today about the bankers and the media and Hollywood.
 In truth, the German Jews had been disliked and disparaged by the majority non-Jews since the Middle Ages.
 It was no great leap for Hitler to channel the underlying public hatred that he himself felt and focus it, increasing the intensity like a laser beam.
 There was no equivalency between what Jews ever did to the Germans and what they did to the Jews under their control, of course, except in the twisted minds of the low-life sadists given unlimited power over others.
 Public displays of pointless humiliation reveal what was really at work.